-On April 28, 2014, the Company has amended and restated its Certificate of Designations for its Preferred Stock Series A, C and D. The issued Preferred Series A amended its par value to \$0.01 per share and its conversion rights to 100,000 shares of Common Stock per each share of Preferred Stock Series A.
+· On April 28, 2014, the Company amended and restated its Certificate of Designations for its Preferred Stock Series A. The Amended Preferred Series A Certificate of Designation changed its conversion rights to 100,000 shares of Common Stock per each share of Preferred Stock Series A.